Walterr399/wd-motor/README.md

 - Spawns a Sanchez motorcycle at the player's current location.
 - Automatically places the player on the motorcycle.
-- Implements a 2-minute cooldown to prevent overuse of the `/motor` command.
+- Implements a 2 minute cooldown to prevent overuse of the `/motor` command.
 - Includes a notification system to inform players when the command is on cooldown.

 ---